Madonna of Chancellor Rolin: Description

 The small garden with many flowers identifiable (including lilies, irises, paeonies and roses), visible just outside the columns, symbolizes Mary's virtues.
 Beyond, two male figures wearing chaperons are looking through the crenellations of what looks to be a fortified balcony or bridge.
 There has been speculation that they may represent van Eyck and an assistant, after the pattern of his Arnolfini Portrait.
 The figure on the right wears a similar red chaperon to the probable van Eyck self-portrait in the National Gallery, London.
-Near to them are two magpies and two peacocks, the latter are symbols both of immorality and of pride, to which even a powerful man as Rolin might succumb.
+Near to them are two magpies and two peacocks; the latter are symbols of immorality and of pride, to which even a powerful man as Rolin might succumb.
 However Martí Domínguez states – Peacocks were the symbol of Jesus Christ and magpies were regarded as evil.
 Artists like to oppose the symbolic birds, the dichotomy between good and evil: Van Eyck, in the panel of the Chancellor Rolin, will also use the peacock and the magpie.

 The interior has complex light sources, typical of van Eyck, with light coming both from the central portico and the side windows.
 The chancellor, whose strong character is well rendered by the artist, is wearing a fur-lined, elegant garment; the Virgin, the same size as Rolin (rather a novelty in comparison to the Gothic painting tradition), is instead covered by a red mantle.
 The Infant Jesus holds a globus cruciger (cross-bearing orb) in his left hand, with his right hand raised in the gesture of a blessing.
 The perfectionist rendering of details and textures, such as the capitals, the checquered pavement, the goldwork of the angel's crown or the garments is characteristic of Jan van Eyck's work, of which this is one of the finest examples.

 As in other van Eycks, the depiction of the space is not as straightforward as it first appears.
 Comparison of the floor-tiles with other elements shows that the figures are only about six feet from the columned loggia screen, and that Rolin might have to squeeze himself through the opening to get out that way.
 Many van Eycks show an interior space that is actually very small, but the depiction is subtly managed to retain a sense of intimacy, but without feeling constricted.